richmondwatkins/RWCoreDataViewer/README.md

 managedObjectContext.initDebugView()
 ```

-When you want to display the viewer just tripple tap anywhere on the screen.
+When you want to display the viewer just triple tap anywhere on the screen.

 #### Other Core Data Utilities